giantswarm/docs/src/content/getting started/prepare-your-provider-account/aws/_index.md

 ---
-title: Prepare your provider account for AWS
-linkTitle: Prepare your AWS account
+title: Prepare your AWS account
-description: The actions need to be done to prepare your AWS account for starting to build your cloud-native developer platform.
+description: Prepare your AWS account to start building your cloud-native developer platform with Giant Swarm.
 weight: 10
 last_review_date: 2024-04-05
 owner: